The Next Step is to File a Workers’ Compensation Claim Petition

 Once your petition is filed, a judge will then review the evidence of your injury and decide if you should receive benefits.
 If the judge rules against you, you can still appeal the decision 3 more times but the reality is that the more times your claim is denied the less likely you will receive benefits.

 That is why it is so important that your Claim Petition specifically responds to the reasons your claim was originally denied and you can show convincing evidence that will cause a workers’ compensation judge (WCJ) to rule in your favor.
+If you need legal guidance with this process, do not hesitate to contact a Philadelphia workers’ compensation claim petition attorney.

 File an Appeal With the Commonwealth Court